William And Ruth Scott Family Foundation Inc

 Getting on Their Radar

-University of Nebraska System Organizations: The foundation has deep, multi-generational ties to the University of Nebraska system across all campuses (UNL, UNO, UNK, UNMC).
-Organizations working in partnership with these institutions may be well-positioned.
+University of Nebraska System Organisations: The foundation has deep, multi-generational ties to the University of Nebraska system across all campuses (UNL, UNO, UNK, UNMC).
+Organisations working in partnership with these institutions may be well-positioned.

-Omaha Community Foundation Network: As a supporting organization, projects aligned with the Omaha Community Foundation's priorities and network may receive consideration.
+Omaha Community Foundation Network: As a supporting organisation, projects aligned with the Omaha Community Foundation's priorities and network may receive consideration.

-South Omaha Community Programs: The foundation has shown sustained commitment to the South Omaha community, particularly through the South Omaha Outreach Program launched in 1999.
+South Omaha Community Programmes: The foundation has shown sustained commitment to the South Omaha community, particularly through the South Omaha Outreach Program launched in 1999.

 John Scott's Network: John Scott (Chair/VP/Treasurer) actively works with Bellevue University and numerous nonprofits throughout the Omaha community, suggesting relationship-building through these networks.

-Rural Nebraska Healthcare & Education: The foundation's recent significant investments in rural health education and STEM programs in rural Nebraska indicate ongoing interest in addressing rural service gaps.
+Rural Nebraska Healthcare & Education: The foundation's recent significant investments in rural health education and STEM programmes in rural Nebraska indicate ongoing interest in addressing rural service gaps.

 Decision Timeline